qsirianni/grapple/README.md

 ---------

 To run IPA, clone this repository and run the main script *ipa.py* with a Python interpreter (it was designed to work on version 2.7).
-You will need to install the dependency *psutil* from PyPI before the script can be used.
+You will need to install IPA's dependencies from PyPI before the script can be used.
 Try the command:

-    sudo pip install psutil
+    sudo pip install -r requirements.txt

-in order to install the dependency.

 IPA also requires the following utilities to be installed and in your PATH: